Toddy O'Sullivan: Political career

-A member of Cork City Council, O'Sullivan was Lord Mayor of Cork for the 1980–1981 term.
+A member of Cork City Council, O'Sullivan was Lord Mayor of Cork for the 1980 to 1981 term.
 O'Sullivan first stood as a candidate for Dáil Éireann at the by-election on 7 November 1979 in the Cork City constituency, following the death of Labour TD Patrick Kerrigan.
 The by-election was won by Fine Gael's Liam Burke, but O'Sullivan was successful at his next attempt, when he topped the poll at the 1981 general election in the new constituency of Cork North-Central.

 He was re-elected at the next five general elections, moving in 1987 to Cork South-Central, before losing his seat at the 1997 general election.
 He stood again at the by-election on 23 October 1998 in Cork South-Central following the death of Fine Gael TD Hugh Coveney, but the seat was won by Coveney's son Simon Coveney.